 - Why Kids Like It: These classic toys are so funny and comforting to the kids who are growing up with them.

-- Warnings: Beware of those weird ventriloquist dolls in the antique store in 4.
+- Warnings: Beware of the violent kid next door in 1 and those weird ventriloquist dolls in the antique store in 4.

 Mr. Popper’s Penguins (2011) PG